Embodiment

 Having a felt sense and perception of impermanence allows you to keep an open heart and mind to the situations you find yourself in.
 Recognising that how things are now is not how they will always be helps you to avoid feeling overwhelmed.

 This impermanent nature of things is interacting at all the different levels of life.
 It could be a momentary feeling, the mood of your day, how your decade is going or the current global situation.
+All of these things are just an impermanent movement of events.

 We all only have a given amount of time on this earth.
 Accepting that you and your loved ones will all die someday means that you can approach even this fate with a certain amount of spaciousness and welcoming.